Tavistock Street: Famous residents

 Thomas de Quincey lived at number 36 where he wrote Confessions of an English Opium Eater.

 Casanova took rooms at the Star Tavern in 1763 but was unsuccessful in seducing English women there.

+Hannah Glasse, the author of The Art of Cookery Made Plain and Easy, lived there from 1747 to 1757.

 Buildings

 Number 22 is the former headquarters of the Strand District Board of Works.
 The seal of the board is visible on the exterior of the building.

-Museum software company System Simulation is based in Burleigh House at no. 28.
+Museum software company System Simulation was based in Burleigh House at no. 28.